 - 2. Combine each set of simple sentences into one complex sentence containing an adjective clause. - 1.
 The robbery happened in broad daylight.
 The police has not caught the robbers. - Ans.
 The police has not caught the robbers who committed the robbery in broad daylight. - 2.
 Hindi language is different from the Hindustani language.
 Hindustani is a mix of Hindi and Urdu. - Ans.
 Hindi language is different from the Hindustani language which is a mix of Hindi and Urdu. - 3.
 You are looking happy.
 Can you tell me why? - Ans.
-Can you tell me why you are looking happy. - 4.
+Can you tell me why you are looking happy? - 4.
 He had several plans for his children.
-All of them have succeeded. - Ans.
+All of the plans have succeeded. - Ans.
 All the plans which he had for his children have succeeded. - 5.
 The boxer was proud of his strength.
 He won many matches. - Ans.
-The boxer who was proud of his strength won many matches. - 6.
+The boxer was proud of his strength since he had won many matches. - 6.
 This is the house.
 He was reared here. - Ans.
 This is the house where he was reared. - 7.
 You put the money here.
 I saw it. - Ans.
-I saw this is the place where you put the money. - 8.
+I saw you put the money in this place. - 8.
 Priti was my helper at home.
 She was with me for many years. - Ans.
-Priti who was with me for many years was my helper at home. - 9.
+Priti, who was my helper at home was with me for many years. - 9.
 A lion once met a cow.
 The lion had never seen a cow earlier. - Ans.
-A lion which had never seen a cow before once met a cow. - 10.
+A lion, which had never seen a cow before, met one once. - 10.
 I keep my money under the mattress.
-The mattress is very heavy.
+The mattress is very heavy. - Ans.
+Under the mattress which is very heavy, I keep my money.

-- Ans.
-This is the heavy mattress where I keep my money. - 3.
-Find out the noun clauses in the following sentences. - 1.
-What she feels is of importance to the organisation. - Ans.
-Noun clause: what she feels - 2.
+3. Find out the noun clauses in the following sentences.

+- 1. What she feels is of importance to the organisation. - Ans.
+Noun clause: What she feels - 2.
 The Prime Minister said that the brave boy deserved to be awarded. - Ans.
 Noun clause: that the brave boy deserved to be awarded - 3.
 The news that all was not well frightened everyone. - Ans.
 Noun clause: that all was not well - 4.
 It is interesting to learn how dolphins communicate. - Ans.
 Noun clause: how dolphins communicate - 5.
-The jury found that the prosecutor was hiding vital information.
+The jury found that the prosecutor was hiding vital information. - Ans.
+Noun clause: that the prosecutor was hiding vital information

-- Ans.
-Noun clause: that the prosecutor was hiding vital information - 6.
-The report that water supply would be suspended scared everyone. - Ans.
+- 6. The report that water supply would be suspended scared everyone. - Ans.
 Noun clause: that water supply would be suspended - 7.
 I want to know how you manage to run so fast. - Ans.
 Noun clause: how you manage to run as fast - 8.
 It is strongly felt that he is an asset to the company. - Ans.
 Noun clause: that he is an asset to the company - 9.
 She said that she had lost the papers. - Ans.
 Noun clause: that she had lost the papers - 10.
 It is strange that you should say so. - Ans.
 Noun clause: that you should say so - 11.
 I am sure that I am correct. - Ans.
 Noun clause: that I am correct